Boston Marathon comes to Iraq

 "He always beats me.
 I think he is just tougher.
 He keeps going when I feel like quitting," said Eskinder, who, like his brother, is a resident of Alexandria, Va., and a student at Northern Virginia Community College.

-As the Zemene twins look forward to other races in Iraq, Miller said he is slated to fly home with other Soldiers from his battalion before the end of the month, and he is already looking to his next goal.
+As the Zemene twins look forward to other races here in Iraq, Miller said he is slated to fly home with other Soldiers from his battalion before the end of the month, and he is already eyeing his next goal.

-"I ran in Boston in 2004, but I dropped out with cramps at mile five.
+"I ran in Boston in 2004, but I dropped out with cramps at mile 5.
 I will absolutely be there next year."